-- 2.1 During a period of study, students may encounter significant personal difficulties that impact on their ability to study for or complete academic assessment(s) including examinations.
-ECs are circumstances that are exceptional or 'unforeseen' and are over and above the course of everyday experience. - 2.2 ECs may occur at any point in the academic year and affect any form of assessment including coursework, continuous assessment, class tests and examinations.
-ECs may also result in absence from academic teaching. - 2.3 Prolonged, chronic, or long-term conditions are not normally considered a basis for ECs.
+2.2 ECs may occur at any point in the academic year and affect any form of assessment including coursework, continuous assessment, class tests and examinations.
+ECs may also result in absence from academic teaching.

+2.3 Prolonged, chronic, or long-term conditions are not normally considered a basis for ECs.
 Students with a chronic illness or disability are advised to access the support services available which can put in place reasonable adjustments for specific learning requirements and examinations (see Code of Practice on Reasonable Adjustments).
 However, the timing of the diagnosis, or a marked deterioration of an existing condition may be considered a basis for ECs.
-For example, if a late diagnosis means that adequate reasonable adjustments cannot be made; an existing condition worsens and is not covered by the reasonable adjustments already in place; or new reasonable adjustments are not finalised in time to be implemented in a forthcoming assessment.
+For example, if a late diagnosis means that adequate reasonable adjustments cannot be made; an existing condition worsens and is not covered by the reasonable adjustments algustments already in place; or new reasonable adjustments are not finalised in time to be implemented in a forthcoming assessment.